prabhurohiths/Web-Projects/README.md

 <a href="" ><img src="https://img.shields.io/badge/Contributions-welcome-green.svg?style=flat&logo=github" alt="Contributions" /></a>
 <a href=""><img src="https://img.shields.io/github/issues-pr/MrKrishnaAgarwal/hacktoberfest2022" alt="Pull Requests Badge"/></a>

-<h4>You can make folders of your own in this repo.</h4>
+<h4>You can make folders of your own in this repo.
+Projects without folders are not accepted.</h4>

-<h4> Feel free to contribute to this repo by creating and editing little programs in any programming language and make different folders for the code you want to contribute. </h4>
+<h4> Feel free to contribute to this repo.</h4>

 </div>